 Another option for a backpacker stay in Fiji is a beachcomber island.
 It’s great for partying and meeting other travelers, but it’s a bit more expensive than Mana Island.
 A good option to stay is Beachcomber Island Resort for as little as $12 a night.
 But you have to pay additional 80 Fijian dollars ($40) for a meal plan including 3 meals a day for each day you stay at the resort.

-If you’d like to be connected to the internet while lounging on the beach, you should purchase a sim card at the airport.
-For $5 you can get 1gb of internet on your smartphone.
+If you’d like to be connected to the Internet while lounging on the beach, you should purchase a sim card at the airport.
+For $5 you can get 1gb of the internet on your smartphone.
 While Wi-Fi (if even available), costs around $5 per hour.

 You need to remember to get cash in Nadi or any other location on the main island.
 Most of the smaller islands don’t have ATMs, and card readers aren’t very popular.